bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 }

 std::uint64_t fibonacci_nogil(std::uint64_t n) {
-  // Because the GIL is held by default, we need to explicitly release it here.
+  // Because the GIL is held by default, we need to explicitly release it here
-  // Note that like Cython, releasing the lock multiple times will crash the
+  // to run in parallel.
-  // interpreter.
+  // WARNING: Releasing the lock multiple times will crash the process.

   py::gil_scoped_release release;
   return fibonacci(n);